WorldAfterCapital/WorldAfterCapital/Appendix.md

 ***Healing.*** *Whenever we damage our body, it needs to heal.
 The human body comes equipped with extensive systems for self-healing, but beyond a certain range it needs external assistance.
 We have developed many solutions, which are often grouped under the term “healthcare.”*

 The primary constraint on healing has been knowledge, rather than capital.
-As documented in Steven Johnson’s book Extra Life, for the longest time, medical interventions tended to result in worse outcomes as doctors had no idea what they were doing (Johnson, 2021).
+As documented in Steven Johnson’s book _Extra Life_, for the longest time, medical interventions tended to result in worse outcomes as doctors had no idea what they were doing (Johnson, 2021).

 Conversely, today it has become possible to create new life-saving medicines virtually overnight, as was the case with the COVID-19 mRNA vaccines.
 These are super cheap to manufacture and supply has been held back by artificial limitations based primarily on intellectual property protection rather than a scarcity of capital.